cwchentw/lightweight-cms/content/howto/how-to-upgrade-mdcms.md

 * Create a directory for your posts other than *content* directory
 * Copy *themes/default* to a new location

-The posts in *content* directory are the documentation for mdcms.
+The posts in *content* directory are documentation for mdcms.
 We may alter posts there to reflect the changes we make for mdcms.
 Therefore, you should store your posts to a location other than *content* directory, setting *setting.php* accordingly to prevent unintentional changes on your content.

 Similiarly, the theme located in *themes/default* are the builtin theme for mdcms.
 We may change layouts, styles or widgets there.
 If you would modify anything for your need, you should create a copy of *default* theme of mdcms to a new location, adding your modifications there.
 Remember to set *setting.php* to reflect your change.